Vis6/pmod-da2-driver-example-implementation/README.md

 # Example of DAC implementation using Pmod DA2
 ## Description
-- Source codes for driving Pmod DA2 are provided under the path ".\src\pmod_da2_driver".
+- Source codes for driving Pmod DA2 are provided in the folder "pmod_da2_driver".
 - The example uses Pmod DA2 at PS side of the FPGA board to generate two sinusoidal waves.
 ## Platform
 ### Hardware